Kilswixh/Personal_code/README.md

 # Personal_code
- Writing code for both personal use and for the construct courses
+ Writing code for both personal use and for The.construct.ai courses
+# Some code here was rewritten by my lecturer Dr Govindha Ramaiah Yeluripati.
+Editing them helps me learn
+### I will take them out after finishing the course or rewritting a new one with a different logic.

 # The Euclidean distance
  is really just a fancy name for the imaginary straight line between two points.The most common heuristic method for approximating the travel distance from one point to another is the Euclidean distance.